 - Building an AI chatbot into your SaaS site can help provide basic customer service and answer common questions around the clock, taking the strain off staff and providing users with a better experience.

 - Predictive analytics.
 Today, we’re surrounded by more data than ever, and SaaS companies are on the receiving end of a wealth of valuable information.
 AI can analyze this data and make predictions to help tweak and optimize your company’s marketing processes.

 - With SaaS, people have come to expect a certain degree of customization and user-friendliness.
 AI is a powerful tool here, allowing platforms to tailor the experience to each individual customer and build solid relationships.

 These are all powerful tools for marketers if used correctly.
 In addition, you should be focusing on AI and showing potential customers the value it can bring to your service every chance you get.
 Failing to use, highlight, and promote this technology is missing a huge opportunity.

 3. The Free Model is Everywhere

 Offering freebies is a staple of SaaS.
-In fact, 61% of SaaS companies offer some iteration of the free model.
-That includes trials, freemium models, and limited free versions.
+In fact, 44% of SaaS companies offer a free trial.
+Others offer variations such as freemium models and limited free versions.